 Other FOCUS ministries include: School Supply Drive, Albany Community Harvest Garden, Gardening in Bucket and various advocacy initiatives.

-The closest Albany city school to First Pres happens to be named for a Presbyterian pastor, and it also has many opportunities for our church members and friends to put their education to work.
+The closest Albany city school to First Pres happens to be named for a Presbyterian pastor, Giffen Memorial Elementary School, and it also has many opportunities for our church members and friends to help out.
 We formed a partnership in 2012, telling the school that we want to help them succeed at their goal of teaching the children in their care.
 Giffen is located in a lower-income area in South Albany.
 The student population is primarily African-American and immigrant.
-Among the first partner activities have been tutoring and assembling new playground equipment.
-Currently about 20 tutors are working with the students during the school day.
+Among the first partner activities were tutoring, assembling new playground equipment and providing financing for having musical instruments repaired.

 To love someone is to be his or her advocate.
 First Pres does a variety of advocacy activities as we work to reduce the widening gap between rich and poor in our area.
 Our proximity to the State Capitol provides us with a unique opportunity to speak truth in the halls of power, to advocate for those in need and encourage our elected officials to act responsibly.
 Often in consort with our friends in the FOCUS ministry, members have attended rallies there to advocate raising the minimum wage, increasing state funding for hunger programs, supporting marriage equality, passage of GENDA, and for speaking out for victims of racially based violence.
 Our members are also encouraged to send postcards to their elected officials on various topics.
 We also have a “float” in the local Pride Parade, since we want our society to be as inclusive as we are.